-“I just wanted to watch”
+“I just want to watch.”

 “I’ll give you five minutes.
 But I need to work and you need to go to bed.”
 Parker stood up.
 “You can have my seat for a moment.
 I’ve got to hit the john.”

-When Parker returned to his chair his brother had already passed out.
+When Parker returned to his brother had already passed out.
 He moved him to the nearby bed and sat back down.
 He desperately needed to work.
 A droid factory on the surface in Sector 109 had sustained minor damage in a recent attack and Parker had been developing a new protocol for the team of repair droids currently making their way to the factory.
 His supervisor Marty would have his hide if those droids landed at that location without a proper repair protocol.